 Make the best homemade pork tocino at home.
-Sweet and succulently tender pork belly that you can enjoy for breakfast, lunch, or dinner.
+Sweet and succulently tender pork belly cured in pineapple juice.
+Enjoy it for breakfast, lunch, or dinner.
 Pair it with garlic fried rice and egg and serve TOCILOG style.

 After many attempts, finally found the best way of making Filipino pork tocino at home.
 And I'm so excited to share it with all of you!